August 27, 1999: Apple replaces the striped, multicolored logo it used since 1977 with a new single-color version.

 New Apple logo, new direction for Apple

-On August 27, Apple officially scrapped the rainbow logo, telling vendors not to use it anymore.
+On August 27, 1999, Apple officially scrapped the rainbow logo, telling vendors not to use it anymore.
 Cupertino replaced it with single-color versions of the logo in different colors.
-Vendors could choose between either black or red versions of the flat logo.
+Vendors could choose between black and red versions of the flat logo.